 Pre-Condition

-Adam Everyman calls Connie Chow RD’s office after hearing the results of his lab tests.
+Adam Everyman calls Connie Chow RD’s office to schedule an appointment after hearing the results of his lab tests.
 The office asks him to keep a food diary for three days and offer to email him a sample form.
 Adam does have an active email account and provides his email address.

 Description of Encounter

 Adam Everyman arrives at his first visit with Connie Chow, RD.
 She quickly scans the food diary as well as the information provided by Dr Primary Care’s office.
 She also questions Adam further regarding his food preferences, cooking methods, and interest in changing his eating habits.
 Connie Chow notes that his weekday breakfast and lunch meals are appropriate, but that he needs to rethink the portion sizes at dinner and his snacks.
 A meal plan is developed to promote weight loss of 0.5 lbs (0.23 kg) per week.
-She is pleased to learn that Adam also has an upcoming appointment with an exercise physiologist.
+She is pleased to learn that Adam also has an exercise plan from his physician.
 Adam leaves with a copy of Connie Chow’s nutrition recommendations and an appointment for next month.

 Post Condition

 Connie Chow completes her assessment and nutrition care plan on Adam Everyman and sends a copy to Primary Care Physician Dr. Patricia Primary.
-She recommends monthly follow up for the first three months, then cutting back to every other month until Adam achieves his goals of weight loss and lower blood pressure.
+She recommends monthly follow up for the first three months, then cutting back to every three month until Adam achieves his goals of weight loss and lower blood pressure.

-Encounter C: Exercise Physiologist Visit
+1.5 Encounter C: Follow Up Dietitian Visit

-Pre-Condition
+1.5.1 Pre-Condition

-Adam Everyman makes an appointment with Sam Sports.
-They ask him to be prepared to workout during the appointment and that a locker room would be available for him to change.
+Adam has continued to follow the diet guidelines outlines by Connie Chow most of the time.
+He arrives for his one month follow up visit.

-Description of the Encounter
+1.5.2 Description of Encounter

-Adam Everyman arrives for his first visit with Sam Sports.
-He reviews his health history and is pleased that Adam has already seen a dietitian.
-Sam tests his flexibility, heart rate and recovery post exercise, and endurance.
-Sam suggests a few gyms close to Adam’s work and Adam’s home where he could work out.
-An exercise program is developed for Adam.
-Sam suggests follow up in two months for a retest.
-Adam leaves with his program and an appointment for two months in the future.
+Adam’s weighs 2.2 lbs (1 kg) less than his first visit.
+Connie Chow congratulates him on the weight loss.
+Adam admits that he has not followed the meal plan perfectly, but has been exercising 3-4 times weekly.
+Connie reviews what parts of the diet work and which parts need some adjustment.
+They discuss appropriate choices when dining out, one of Adam’s downfalls.
+Connie asks to see him in one month.
+She invites his wife along to discuss cooking techniques as well.
+Updates to the diet plan are given to Adams.
+Another visit is scheduled in two months.

-Post Condition
+1.5.3 Post Condition

-Sam Sports completes his assessment and recommendations for Adam Everyman.
-With Adam’s permission, this is sent to Dr. Primary Care and Connie Chow, RD.
+Connie Chow updates her care plan with weight loss progress as well as new goals for healthy eating when out and including wife in cooking discussion next month.
+This care plan is shared with Dr Primary Care.

-Encounter D: Follow Up Physician visit
+1.6 Encounter D: Follow Up Physician visit

-Pre-Condition
+1.6.1 Pre-Condition

-Adam Everyman returns to his Primary Care MD to review lab results and future steps.
+Adam Everyman continues his exercise program and is following his meal plan.
+After 3 months, he has lab work redone prior to his doctor visit and he returns to his Primary Care MD.

 Description of Encounter

-Dr Primary reviewed the lab values and again explained that they put him at an increased risk of heart disease and stroke.
-She asked about the dietitian visit and was pleased that he was trying to follow the recommended meal plan.
+Dr Primary reviewed the lab values and again explained that they have improved compared to the initial values.
+She asked about the dietitian visits and was pleased that he was trying to follow the recommended meal plan.
 She was also pleased to learn that he was working out three times a week at a gym close to his work and on Saturdays at a gym close to his home.
 Adam admitted that he was sore the first few weeks, but now was afraid to stop as he did not want to start over.
-Dr Pricilla Primary Care applauded his progress and suggested another follow up visit in two months with another blood draw.
+Dr Pricilla Primary Care applauded his progress and suggested another follow up visit in six months with another blood draw.

 Post Condition